 ILS is one of the largest and most active student organizations at the law school.
 Throughout the year, ILS presents guest speakers, sponsors social functions, and promotes career development activities such as lunches with practitioners.
 Each year ILS hosts International Law Week, offering professional and social activities, including visits to the State Department and D.C. law firms for discussions with partners and associates in international practices, a career fair of international public agencies, several speakers and panel discussions, and concluding with an embassy reception.
 In past years, panels have addressed topics such as international arbitration, trade, human rights, and international business law.

-The Iraqi Refugee Assistance Project (IRAP) is a national student-led organization founded by law students at Yale University in 2007.
-IRAP provides legal representation and policy advocacy on behalf of Iraqi refugees and other vulnerable populations in the Middle East and beyond.
+The International Refugee Assistance Project (IRAP) is a national student-led organization founded by law students at Yale University in 2007.
+IRAP provides legal representation and policy advocacy on behalf of refugees and other vulnerable populations in the Middle East and beyond.
 The organization now has over a dozen law school chapters nation-wide, including a chapter at the University of Jordan in Amman.
 As a result of IRAP's work, over 400 refugees have been successfully resettled in the United States, Australia, United Kingdom, Sweden, Ireland, and Germany.
 The GW Law chapter was established in fall 2011.

 JLSA brings Jewish law students together both socially and intellectually.
 JLSA sponsors a number of social events in conjunction with other area law schools, including Georgetown and American Universities, and arranges for speakers to visit the Law School to discuss Jewish–American legal concerns on current political issues.
 JLSA also provides information regarding the celebration of Jewish holidays in D.C. and Jewish events around town.
 JLSA works with the GW Hillel, which shares many resources, activities, and programming ideas.
 The Hillel is also the location of the nearest kosher restaurant and functions as a food co-op for kosher meat and other products.
 JLSA is a member of the National Law Students Network, which links Jewish law students throughout the nation and promotes Jewish awareness and education.